ylitse/ylitse-web/README.md

 To target test run to a specific step you can use `it.only()`.

+## How to create lisences list

+Run `npm run licensesjson:create` to generate new licenses list.

 ## Development

 1. Create a branch with your name and a name which describes the change for example john/add-login-page